otvam/pypeec/docs/content/implementation.rst

 ----------------------

 The code is reasonably optimized, leveraging NumPy and SciPy for the heavy operations.
-All the code is vectorized, no loops are used for the array operations.
+All the code is vectorized, no loops are used for the array/matrix/tensor operations.
 Sparse matrix algebra is used wherever appropriate to speed up the code and limit the memory consumption.
 Wherever possible, multithreading/multiprocessing is used for exploiting multicore CPUs.